iriiiina/nsu/README.md

 ## Exercises

-*Exercises were made for Chrome, so some features can not work at other browsers (like input type date).*
+*Exercises were made for Chrome, so some features can not work at other browsers.*

 * Exercise 1: DevTool [https://iriiiina.github.io/nsu/1](https://iriiiina.github.io/nsu/1)
 * Exercise 2: Web Accessibility [https://iriiiina.github.io/nsu/2](https://iriiiina.github.io/nsu/2)